WATER & ROCK ART RESIDENCY 🇬🇷 GREECE

 |

-Together they write regular essays on their thoughts and experiences of moving abroad and sowing the seeds of new ideas.
+Both Leah & Abigail write regular essays on their thoughts and experiences of moving abroad and sowing the seeds of new ideas.
 You can read and follow their writings here.

 Getting to Thasos

-KAVALA: The closest airport is Kavala with flights managed by Tui but this only operates in the high season.
-THESSALONIKI: The next closest and possibly cheapest with flights by Easyjet, Aegean, Ryanair & Wizz Air.
-ATHENS: Possibility to fly to Athens with a connecting flight to Kavala with Olympic airline (all year).
-From Kavala Airport: TAXI: there is a taxi service costing approximately €20 from the airport to Keramoti port.
-From Keramoti there are regular 35 minute ferry crossings to Thasos town/Limenas.
-See ferry schedule here.
-HIRE CAR: see below for hire car suggestions From Thessaloniki airport: TAXI: there is a group taxi service from Thessaloniki airport to Keramoti port costing €40 per person (this discount is if there are multiple people) which takes 2h30.
-This is a good, stress free option.
-From Keramoti there are regular 35 minute ferry crossings to Thasos town/Limenas.
-BUS: from the airport you must either get a taxi to the Makedonia bus station (approx €30 per person) or a city bus (approx €4 per person - 1 hour).
+BY PLANE • Kavala: The closest airport is Kavala with flights managed by Tui, Olympic Air and others.
+Tui flights only operate in high season. • Thessaloniki: The next closest and possibly cheapest with flights by Easyjet, Aegean, Ryanair & Wizz Air and more • Athens: Possibility to fly to Athens with a connecting flight to Kavala with Olympic airline (all year).
+This seems to be a good option if coming from the US. ✈️ ➡️🚖➡️🚢 FROM KAVALA AIRPORT • Option 1 🚖 Taxi: there is a taxi service costing approximately €20 from the airport to Keramoti port. 🚢 Ferry: From Keramoti there are regular 35 minute ferry crossings to Thassos town/Limenas.
+See ferry schedule here. • Option 2 🚘 Hire car: see below for hire car suggestions ✈️ ➡️🚖➡️🚢 FROM THESSALONIKI AIRPORT • Option 1 🚖 Taxi: there is a group taxi service from Thessaloniki airport to Keramoti port costing €45 per person (this discount is if there are multiple people) which takes 2h30.
+This is a good, stress free option. 🚢 Ferry: From Keramoti there are regular 35 minute ferry crossings to Thasos town/Limenas. • Option 2 🚌Bus: from the airport you must either get a taxi to the Makedonia bus station (€25 per person) or a city bus (approx €4 per person - 1 hour).
 At Macedonia bus station there are regular buses to the city of Kavala.
-See timetables here.
-The ferry crossings from Kavala port to Skala Prinos are less frequent than from Keramoti port and take 1h15 mins.
-See ferry crossings here and click on the Skala Prinos - Kavala tab, but once you reach the island you will be half an hour closer to the village than the ferry crossing to Limenas from Keramoti.
-HIRE CAR: see below for hire car suggestions - it is a 2h30 drive from the airport to Keramoti port. |
+See timetables here. 🚢 Ferry: The ferry crossings from Kavala port to Skala Prinos are less frequent than from Keramoti port and take 1h15 mins.
+See ferry crossings here and click on the Skala Prinos - Kavala tab, but once you reach the island you will be half an hour closer to the village than the ferry crossing to Limenas from Keramoti. • Option 3 🚘 HIRE CAR: see below for hire car suggestions - it is a 2h30 drive from the Thessaloniki airport to Keramoti port. |

-Otherwise, there are many local hire car, bicycle and scooter companies that do good prices outside of high season (July-August).
 There is a local bus that goes around the island a few times a day as well as a local taxi service.
-Hitchhiking is also quite easy and common on the island.
+Hitch-hiking is also quite easy and common on the island although it is worth noting that it is illegal in Greece.
 If you want the freedom to move around at your own leisure then perhaps you would like to hire a car.
 Otherwise, we will pick you up to and from the island ports and take you around on specific organised excursions and shopping days.
 All big main hire car players are around, but we find the local companies much more amenable and better value.
 Here are some suggestions: https://www.rentacarpotos.gr/ https://www.chalkidiki-cars.com/ https://www.citycars.gr/thessaloniki-airport/ |

 Telephone+44 (0)7958 284 654